multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

 ]
 ```

 Let's go a bit through our file and see why it looks like this.
 First, as mentioned above, we have to place all the arguments inside a list.
 Then, the contract expects an address, so we provide the `bech32` representation.
 After that, we have a `BigUInt` value that we can provide as a number.
-The third value is `Option<u64>` so we provide it as a number, as well.
+The third value is `Option<u64>`, so we provide it as a number, as well.
 In case we wanted to skip this value, we could've simply used `0`.
 The last parameter is of type `variadic<bytes>`.
-Because it's a variadic value we have to place the arguments inside a list and since we can't write bytes we `hex encode` the value and place it in a dictionary containing the key-value pair `"hex": "<hex_string>"`, same as we did above for the address.
+Because it's a variadic value, we have to place the arguments inside a list.
+Since we can't write bytes, we `hex encode` the value and place it in a dictionary containing the key-value pair `"hex": "<hex_string>"`, same as we did above for the address.

-After finishing the arguments file we can run the following command to call the endpoint:
+After finishing the arguments file, we can run the following command to call the endpoint:

 ```sh
 mxpy contract call erd1qqqqqqqqqqqqqpgqjsg84gq5e79rrc2rm5ervval3jrrfvvfd8sswc6xjy \